 This form of testing is not recommended for anyone who has a pacemaker or uncontrolled epilepsy.

-I don't test during pregnancy.
+We don't test during pregnancy.

 What happens after taking a Food Intolerance Test?

-I usually recommend eliminating the test results for 6 to 8 weeks to allow the body body to become clear of them.
+We usually recommend eliminating the test results for 6 to 8 weeks to allow the body body to become clear of them.
 If you do this suddenly you may get withdrawal symptoms such as headaches or cravings.
 Some people are fine with that but you may prefer to wean yourself of them gradually over a couple of weeks before beginning the full elimination period.